 Like St Simeon and St Anna, let us be impelled by the Spirit to his temple, the Church, so that there we may see his glory.

-Like the All Holy Mary, let us submit to God, saying, let it be done according to thy will; and as the Spirit abides in the Church, let Christ be continually be formed in us, born in us, as we bring him forth as the life of the world.
+Like the Mother of God, our Most Holy Theotokos, let us submit to God, saying, let it be done according to thy will; and as the Spirit abides in the Church, let Christ continually be formed in us, born in us, as we bring him forth as the life of the world.

-Let us come to the Altar of the Lord to partake of the Body and Blood of the lamb of God, laid for us here in our manger.
+Let us come to the Altar of the Lord to partake of the Body and Blood of the lamb of God, laid for us here in our manger, the feeding trough of the Bread of Life without whom we have no life.

 Let us partake of his life, for in him light has shone in our darkness.